The-Foreigners/The-Foreigners.github.io/objectives.md

 - Create a route to take orphans through the southern frontier to half-orc bands.
   - Also use for orc refugees fleeing internal conflict.
-  - Bruglor Axebiter has agree to shelter refugees in the north.
+  - Bruglor Axebiter has agreed to shelter refugees in the north.